iron-fish/website/docs/onboarding/new_account.md

 ### Create a new account

-By default an account is created when you start up your node for the first time.
+By default, an account is created when you start up your node for the first time.
 But you can create a new account at any time with the following command:

 ```sh
 ironfish accounts:create